They: Authenticate yourself! — You: But how?

 Biometric authentication

 Biometric authentication utilizes unique physical or behavioral characteristics of individuals to verify their identity.
-This can include fingerprint recognition, facial recognition, iris scanning, or voice recognition.
 Biometric authentication offers a high level of security as it is difficult to replicate or fake these biological traits.

 Multi-factor authentication

-Multi-factor authentication (MFA) combines two or more authentication factors, such as something you know (password), something you have (token), or something you are (biometric), to verify a user's identity.
+Multi-factor authentication (MFA) is perhaps one of the best-known authentication technologies.
+It combines two or more authentication factors, such as something you know (password), something you have (token), or something you are (biometric), to verify a user's identity.
 By requiring users to provide multiple identity proofs, MFA adds an extra layer of security, reducing the risk of unauthorized access — even if one factor is compromised.

 A common implementation of MFA is two-factor authentication (2FA), which requires users to provide two different types of authentication factors before accessing their accounts